-Eventbrite’s pets, or barklings as they’re called, have been a big part of the company’s culture from the beginning.
-So when it was time to move to a larger office, negotiating animals was of high importance.
+Eventbrite’s pets, or "barklings" as they’re called, have been a big part of the company’s culture from the beginning.
+So when it was time to move to a larger office, negotiations around animals were highly important.

-What are the downsides to dogs at the office?
+What are the downsides to pets in the workplace?

 With all these companies (and more) adopting open-door pet policies, are there any downsides to pets in the workplace?

-While many enjoy having an animal around, there are also many who don’t.
+While many enjoy having an animal around, many people don't – or can't work with an animal in their space.
 Some people have health conditions that make being near animals a physically unbearable experience, and some have other fears.

 According to the Asthma and Allergy Foundation of America, anywhere from 15% to 30% of people with allergies have allergic reactions to cats and dogs.
 Sniffling and itchy eyes can make for a rather unproductive workday for anyone suffering from pet-related allergies.

 Other people simply do not feel comfortable around certain animals.
-Perhaps a person was attacked or bitten by a dog at one point in life.
+Perhaps a person was attacked or bitten by a dog at one point.
 A dog in the workplace could be considered a trigger to that traumatic experience for the person.